Best Spotting Scope

 What are the scope’s measurements?

-Look at the spotting scope’s magnification and lens size to see if it’s going to suit your needs.
-Here’s how you know what you’re getting: In a scope with the measurements 60X80, the target in your view will be 60 times closer.
+Look at the spotting scope’s magnification and lens size to see if it suits your needs.
+Here’s how you know what you’re getting: In scope with the measurements 60X80, the target in your view will be 60 times closer.
 The lens is 80mm in diameter, giving you an indication of the amount of light it will transmit.
 More light means a brighter image.

 You should also consider the scope’s eye relief.